vg11072001/vg11072001/README.md

 📍  I am a working professional Data Scientist

-💭 I would be interested in collaborating and discussing topics related to Machine Learning, Deep Learning, and Natural Language Processing.
+💭 I am interested in collaborating and discussing topics related to Machine Learning, Deep Learning, and Natural Language Processing.

 ---